Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 It then became clearer that the devs of PO used a singleton design to interact with the SDK and the same singleton design (the same class) to interact with what the SDK persists.
 The method responsible for this, even though you can't see it from the output, is `getSmeiId`.

-To ensure this wasn't a dead end I did another terminal search to see how much this method is called; the numerous hits confirmed that it is used by many parts of the app — meaning hooking `onSuccess` can have an app-wide effect.
+To ensure this wasn't a dead end I did another terminal search to see how much this method is called; the numerous hits confirmed that it is used by many parts of the app, meaning hooking `onSuccess` can have an app-wide effect.
 The devs did one last trick: they know the correct value stored in shared preferences regarding the SDK is `("smei_id","")`, but to confuse a reverse-engineer they made it that if `getSmeiId` returns `""` (which `getSmeiId` calls) they log an error (which leads nowhere) and return `""`.
 This is their last fight because someone who assumed `""` was the right value stored because of a call to `onSuccess` might assume their analysis is wrong if the app is logging an Error.

 By doing all that we made sure that a call to `onSuccess` is later combined by a logic of validation, strengthening our hypothesis that there are no *leaky abstractions* and hooking `onSuccess` could work.